BhaskaraGB/ABA_photoperiod_GI/README.md

-# Overview
+## *GIGANTEA Is a Negative Regulator of Abscisic Acid Transcriptional Responses and Sensitivity in Arabidopsis*
+https://academic.oup.com/pcp/article/63/9/1285/6647599

-This script performs a three-way mixed ANOVA and data visualization on leaf temperature (LT) data for different genotypes under varying photoperiods and treatments.
+The script performs a three-way mixed ANOVA and data visualization on leaf temperature (LT) data for different genotypes under varying photoperiods and treatments.
 It includes steps for identifying outliers, testing statistical assumptions, performing ANOVA, and creating visualizations.
-Find the published results of this analysis in this paper "GIGANTEA Is a Negative Regulator of Abscisic Acid Transcriptional Responses and Sensitivity in Arabidopsis" https://academic.oup.com/pcp/article/63/9/1285/6647599

 ## Prerequisites
 Ensure the following R packages are installed: